TheMetalCode/web_automation_primer/README.md

 end
 ```

-### The Page Object Design Pattern: Cleaning Up this Mess with SitePrism
+### The Page Object Design Pattern: Cleaning Up this Mess with TestFactory

 Your completed automation code isn't going to be that messy right now since we're talking about a fairly trivial example, but we do still have an opportunity to apply some solid object-oriented design principles.
 Enter the [Page Object pattern](http://martinfowler.com/bliki/PageObject.html).

 If an object is an entity modeled by software that has attributes (eg. a Car object would have many wheels, a motor, etc.) and behavior (eg. a Car object would accelerate, brake, turn, etc.), then we can imagine that an HTML web page conforming to this pattern quite easily.
 A page's DOM elements would comprise the page object's attributes, and methods could be written using those elements to describe and execute page behavior.
 Therefore, in our use of the Page Object pattern, every page we seek to test against should be defined as a Ruby class that our step definitions would then instantiate and use.

-It is quite possible to [roll your own page object framework](http://watirmelon.com/2012/06/04/roll-your-own-page-objects/) (warning: the linked example uses Watir-Webdriver instead of Capybara) and doing so for yourself would be a great extra-credit excercise to undertake.
+It is quite possible to [roll your own page object framework](http://watirmelon.com/2012/06/04/roll-your-own-page-objects/) and doing so for yourself would be a great extra-credit excercise to undertake.

-However, for our purposes, we will use [SitePrism](https://github.com/natritmeyer/site_prism) to streamline our implementation of page objects and to give our objects really neat built-in behavior.
-Give the README documentation, which is quite good, a good read to get an idea of all that SitePrism can do for us.
+However, for our purposes, we will use [TestFactory](https://github.com/KualiCo/TestFactory ) to streamline our implementation of page objects and to give our objects really neat built-in behavior.
+Give the README documentation, which is quite good, a good read to get an idea of all that TestFactory can do for us.

 Page Object class stubs have been provided for you, with hints.
-The Cucumber step definitions have also been sprinkled with some additional hints related to SitePrism and page objects, which you are now free to pay attention to.
+The Cucumber step definitions have also been sprinkled with some additional hints related to TestFactory and page objects, which you are now free to pay attention to.

 Your mission:

-- In each class file in page_objects/pages, declare elements and methods to perform the web automation tasks you've already accomplished in your existing step definitions.
+- In each class file in lib/page_objects, declare elements and methods to perform the web automation tasks you've already accomplished in your existing step definitions.
 - Update features/step_definitions/my_google_steps.rb to use your newly crafted page object classes.

 ### Using Pry to debug when things go haywire